Course in Conflict & Catastrophe Medicine

 CONFLICT & CATASTROPHE MEDICINE COURSE

-The course fee is required in full when registering and exclusive of the examination fee.
+The course fee is required in full and exclusive of the examination fee.

 Course sessions are held on one or two Saturdays a month from January to December (with a break in August) at Apothecaries’ Hall, Black Friars Lane, London EC4V 6EJ.